dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 **SSDT**:
 * **PluginType**:
    * [SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl)
    * Do note that this SSDT is made for systems where AppleACPICPU attaches CPU0, though some ACPI tables have theirs starting at PR00 so adjust accordingly.
 CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) can help you with this though HEDT systems will need to manually make theirs.
-See [Getting started with ACPI](../extras/acpi.md) for more details
+   * See [Getting started with ACPI](https://khronokernel.github.io/Getting-Started-With-ACPI/Universal/plug.html) for more details
 # Boot

-**Boot Argument**
+**Boot Argument**:
 * `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`

 **NeverHibernate**:
 * `Misc -> Boot -> HibernateMode -> None`

+**Default Boot Volume**:
+* `Misc -> Security -> AllowSetDefault -> True`
+   * Press Ctrl+Enter in the picker to set default device
+* Alternative is StartupDisk in macOS's System Preferences, just like on real Macs

 # Boot Graphics

+**UIScale**
+* `NVRAM -> Add -> 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14-> UIScale`
+   * 1 -> `01`
+   * 2 -> `02`

 # Cpu